shreyaM98/Join-over-Skewed-Data-Spark/README.md

 # Join-over-Skewed-Data-Spark

-This project uses Scala version: and Spark version:
+This project uses Scala version: 2.3.7 and spark-sql version: 3.2.0

+#### Problem statement:
-Join two large datasets when one of them is Skewed

-We used Customer and Transaction dataset

-Transaction dataset is skewed on few customer keys
+Problem is to join two large datasets when one of them is Skewed.
+We used Customer and Transaction dataset.Transaction dataset is skewed on few customer keys.
 We know that dataset is skewed but which keys are skewed is not known.

 Naive Approach: Repartition Join